IGLICT/DeepFaceDrawing-Jittor/README.md

-# DeepFaceDrawing: Deep Generation of Face Images from Sketches
+# DeepFaceDrawing: Deep Generation of Face Images from Sketches (Jittor)

 This system is implemented using the <a href="https://github.com/Jittor/Jittor" target="_blank">Jittor</a>, and you need to install Jittor first.